gkazunii/eemix/README.md

 #### 💡Can we apply the algorithm to a real-valued tensor?

 No. Non-negativity is an essential assumption of the E²M algorithm.

+## Acknowledgment

+Special thanks to Yusei Yokoyama for his technical advice on the implementation.

 ## License